Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: INTRODUCTION AND PROBLEM DESCRIPTION

 \section{INTRODUCTION AND PROBLEM DESCRIPTION}

 Enhanced Geothermal Systems (EGS) present a significant and long-term opportunity for widespread power production from new geothermal sources.
 EGS makes it possible to tap otherwise inaccessible thermal resources in areas that lack traditional geothermal systems.
 It is estimated that within the USA alone the electricity production potential of EGS is in excess of 100GW.
-Hence, the efforts to accurately model and predict the performance of EGS reservoirs under various reservoir conditions (such as formation permeability, reservoir temperature, existing fracture/fault connectivity, and in-situ stress distribution) are vital.
-In this paper, we present a modeling study using data from the historic Fenton Hill Hot Dry Rock (HDR) project.
-This work is part of a larger community-wide code comparison effort that is being supported by the U.S. Department of Energy's Geothermal Technology Office.
-The Fenton Hill dataset is unique in two ways.
-First, it lets us model a real EGS site.
-Second, incorporating various site-specific conditions\footnote{{ During the course of the EGS field experiment, there were frequent well breakouts \cite[Chapter-9]{Brown_etal}.
-Hence, there were fluctuations (and data was missing) in the time-series data acquired.
-It should be noted that there are various ways to process such fragmented data stream obtained from field experiments \cite{2001_Pigott_ERE_v7_p353_p383, 2010_Enders,2012_Graham}.}} faced during the operation of Fenton Hill HDR into physics-based models is extremely challenging.
-This is because of the severe uncertainity in the reservoir's true depth and its dimensions, rock properties, fractured volume, natural and hydraulic joint networks, and fragmented data streams due to frequent well breakouts and other site-specific operational issues.
-Moreover, the limited availability of field-scale experimental data makes it challenging to estimate the model and/or system parameters.
+Hence, the efforts to model and predict the performance of EGS reservoirs under various reservoir conditions (such as formation permeability, reservoir temperature, existing fracture/fault connectivity, and in-situ stress distribution) are vital.
+In this paper, we present a study based on reduced-order modeling using data from the historic Fenton Hill Hot Dry Rock (HDR) project \cite{Brown_etal}.
+From a practical point of view, we are interested in developing fast models to examine the potential for supplying thermal energy at sustained rates for commercial operations.